Flowtask-ai/pdd-cursor-template/README.md

 ## 🎭 Role System

-Our **role-based development system** is inspired by Cursor's Subagents feature, enabling specialized AI collaboration:
+Our **role-based development system** is conceptually inspired by the Subagents approach from Claude Code, enabling specialized AI collaboration:

 ### 🏗️ Architect
 - Designs robust architectures